What does Roeland VZW do?

 Can I visit my child at camp?

 No. A visit from parents would disrupt the camp atmosphere as well as going against our ‘total immersion’ principle.
 We ask you to respect this rule.
-From this year onwards, we will be encouraging everyone to make use of the communal bus to travel to and from camp; this means we will no longer be having a show at the end of residential junior camps.

-I my child allowed to smoke at the camp?
+Is my child allowed to smoke at the camp?

 Can my child arrive later or leave camp early?